Policies

 or Crisis

-It is necessary to be cognizant of the fact that all e-mails are retained in the internet service provider's logs, and as result, are subject to possible mismanagement.
-While it is unlikely that somebody will be looking at these logs, they might theoretically be read by ISP's internet service administrators.
-You should also know that any e-mails or communication that we receive from you, as well as any responses that we send to you, are a part of your legal record.
+It is necessary to be cognizant of the fact that all e-mails are retained in the internet service provider's logs, and as a result, are subject to possible mismanagement.
+While it is unlikely that someone will be looking at these logs, they might theoretically be read by your ISP's internet service administrators.
+You should also know that any e-mails or communication that we receive from you, as well as any responses that we send to you, are part of your legal record.

 Sessions

 Teletherapy allows continuity of service when in-person sessions might not be an option due to sickness, transportation limitations, vacations, or conflicting schedules.
-For those who live remotely, and who also appreciate receiving therapy in the comfort and privacy of their own home or office, this proves to be an ideal solution.
-The use of internet voice and video conversation is a secure form of communication that is encrypted for the purpose of protecting and safeguarding your privacy.
+For those who live remotely and appreciate receiving therapy in the comfort and privacy of their own home or office, this is an ideal solution.
+The use of voice and video conversation over the internet is a secure form of communication that is encrypted for the purpose of protecting and safeguarding your privacy.
 Note that cell phones offer the least amount of protection, while landlines continue to be a more secure mode of connection.
-Granted, with any method of communication, there is a possibility that privacy and therefore confidentiality might be breached.
+That said, with any method of communication, there is a possibility that privacy and therefore confidentiality might be breached.

 Conduct